Official Rules of Twelve Man Football

 3.1 Use of Rankings The following procedures are used for determining league rankings, both within the divisions and throughout the league, as well as determining who is eligible for the Playoffs.

-3.2 Season Records The first step is to consider the win-loss-draw regular season results (so far) for the teams being compared.
-A draw is considered equal to half a win.
+3.2 Season Records Teams are ranked based on their win-loss-tie regular season results (so far) for the teams being compared.
+A tie is considered equal to half a win.

 3.3 Tiebreakers If the above step fails, consult the tiebreaker procedures below.
 Tiebreakers marked with an asterisk (*) only apply to rankings within a division.

-1. The total regular-season win-loss-draw results for each team.
+1. The total regular-season win-loss-tie results for each team.

-2. The total regular-season win-loss-draw results for divisional games for each team.*
+2. The total regular-season win-loss-tie results for divisional games for each team.*

 3. Head-to-head regular season results, if applicable.